-Recently I published an article PayPal Payment Gateway Integration in PHP.
+In the past, I published an article on PayPal Payment Gateway Integration in PHP.
 One of our readers asked about integrating the PayPal payment gateway in Laravel.
-Though Laravel is built using PHP, they have their own standards and flow.
-You have to adjust your core PHP code as per Laravel standards.
-In this article, I show you how to accept payment using PayPal on your Laravel application.
+Though Laravel is built using PHP, they follow their own standards.
+You have to adjust your plain PHP code as per Laravel standards.
+In this article, I show you how to integrate the PayPal payment gateway into your Laravel application.

 PayPal is one of the most trusted brands to accept online payment.
-PayPal provides different ways to integrate its payment system in web applications.
-One of the service is PayPal Rest API which we will use for this tutorial.
-For getting started, you first need to grab your client id and client secret.
+PayPal provides different services to integrate its payment system into web applications.
+One of the services is PayPal Rest API which I’ll use for this tutorial.
+It requires you to grab your client id and client secret.

 Head over to your PayPal developer account and login into it.
-In the developer dashboard, click on the ‘My Apps & Credentials’ menu.
-Then click on the ‘Create App’ button under the REST API apps section.
+In the developer dashboard, click on the menu ‘My Apps & Credentials’ menu.
+Then click on the ‘Create App’ button.

 Basic Setup in Laravel to Accept Payment using PayPal